 - What is the best tick control for dogs?

-- Would you recommend any tick medication?
+- Would you recommend any tick medication or Lyme Disease vaccine?

-Step 2: Setup Fencing Around Your Yard.
+Step 2: Setup Fencing Around Your Yard

 Ticks prefer to be around the perimeter of the yard in shaded areas and in wooded areas under leaf litter and brush.
-If your pet roams free around your home, it is likely that they will bring ticks closer to the home and indoors!
+If your pet roams free around your home, it is likely that they will bring ticks closer to the home and even indoors.
 Setup fencing around the perimeter of the manicured part of your yard to prevent your pets from venturing into tick habitat.

 Step 3: Perform Daily Tick Checks